Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Lincolnshire, IL?

-• Lincolnshire Woods: Proximity to wetlands and forest preserves, high water table, buffer zone regulations, Kentucky bluegrass dominance, frequent moss and disease issues.
+• Lincolnshire Woods: Proximity to wetlands and forest preserves, poorly drained soils, buffer zone regulations, increased wildlife considerations.

-• Whytegate Park Area: Newer developments, moderate compaction, less tree cover, full sun promoting rapid grass growth and thatch buildup, some tall fescue mixes.
+• Whytegate Park Area: Newer developments, less tree cover, full sun, rapid Kentucky bluegrass growth, moderate compaction from recent construction.

 Lincolnshire Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Lincolnshire are governed by municipal ordinances designed to protect residents and the environment.
-Equipment operation is typically permitted from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays—residents should verify current rules in the Lincolnshire Village Code.
-Noise ordinances apply to power dethatchers and other equipment, and commercial service providers must be licensed and registered with the village.
+Landscaping operations in Lincolnshire are governed by municipal ordinances to ensure community safety and quality of life.
+Power dethatchers and similar equipment may only be operated during designated hours—typically 7:00 AM to 9:00 PM on weekdays, 8:00 AM to 9:00 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the Village.
 Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
-For more information on landscaping regulations, business licensing, and equipment use, contact: Lincolnshire Community & Economic Development Department
+For full ordinance details and business registration procedures, consult:

 1 Olde Half Day Road, Lincolnshire, IL 60069